- slide 1 of 4

 Technology advances in today's society have influenced the teaching techniques in even the lower classrooms, the primary grades.
 All over the world, young students are being prepared as the next generation of techies from their access to the Internet at home and in the classroom.
 In addition to holding a pencil correctly, and learning the proper formation of letters, students are also learning basic Internet navigation skills and computer keyboarding skills, a necessity for future success.
 Never before have we seen such a movement at this age.

-If students are to learn these skills, just as with holding a pencil correctly, these skills must be mastered correctly, or else long term habits can develop, such as, "pecking" at the keys, slouching when typing, or lazy hand.
+If students are to learn these skills, just as with holding a pencil correctly, these skills must be mastered correctly, or else long-term bad habits can develop, such as, "pecking" at the keys, slouching when typing, or lazy hand.

 - slide 2 of 4